LargeNFT/large-nft/README.md

 The Library starts with an overview page that lists each collection in the library and an overview of the recent sales information.

-[https://golarge.app/commons](The NFT Commons) is an example of Large Library in production.
+[The NFT Commons](https://golarge.app/commons/) is an example of Large Library in production.

 TODO: Show how to set up a library.